Our stewardship program ensures that preserved lands remain protected and healthy forever.

 *** For information about HUNTING on New Jersey Conservation Foundation properties, click here>>

 In 2012, we completed the final phase of a wetlands restoration at the Franklin Parker Preserve in the Pinelands.
-This implements recreation and public access plan for the preserve, including creation of 20 miles of hiking trails, parking areas, informational kiosks and trail maps.
+This implements recreation and public access plan for the preserve, including the creation of 20 miles of hiking trails, parking areas, informational kiosks and trail maps.
 We continue working with the Natural Resources Conservation Service on this large-scale wetlands restoration, which ultimately will convert 1,100 acres of agricultural wetlands back to natural wetland communities.
 Together, we carried out the first phase of the restoration in 2007, followed by a second phase including topographic alteration of 554 acres of former cranberry bogs.
-We retained professionals from Ducks Unlimited to collect elevation data and develop engineering designs for the final phase, which involves replacement of water control structures.
+We retained professionals from Ducks Unlimited to collect elevation data and develop engineering designs for the final phase, which involves the replacement of water control structures.

 At the Apshawa Preserve in Passaic County, we are continuing efforts on a 300-acre forest restoration project, where we have installed and now maintain deer fencing, removing invasive species, and planting native trees and shrubs.
 We were awarded a $125,000 grant from the National Forest Foundation for this large-scale reforestation effort, as well as some $20,000 worth of donated plants to enhance the native plant community.
 Efforts to move deer out of the fenced preserve have been largely successful and are continuing.
 More about Apshawa restoration project >>